-Our school has a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
-These are underpinned by our Behaviour for Learning Policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+2.4 Our Governing Board will ensure that children are taught about how to keep themselves and others safe, including online.
+Relevant topics will be included within Relationships Education and Health Education for all our pupils.
+Our school has a clear set of values, upheld and demonstrated throughout all aspects of school.
+These are underpinned by our Behaviour for Learning policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
 Our curriculum is inclusive and developed to be age and stage of development appropriate (especially for our children with SEND).